seungkilee-cs/Newsum/README.md

 - Articles summarized and available for quick skimming with the bullet point summaries.
 - React.js

-- [x] Receive data from node js backend to display the article list view
+- [x] Receive data from node js backend to display the article list view showing summaries and meta data
 - [x] Link back to original Article
 - [ ] Display img of the article
-- [ ] Click into each article to see summary / details / links to the original article
 - [x] Display the trending articles
 - [x] Carousel vs Grid vs Card View for mobile adaptation
+- [ ] Click into each article to see details and links to the original article